-The inspection report outlines the design, operating requirements and observations of the inspector, and includes recommendations and orders where required.
-Additional items are identified as best practices and serve as a guide to the Municipality and its Operators.
-The results of the inspection report are pending.
+The results of the 2022 inspection report are pending.
 The Municipality had not yet received the report when the Annual and Summary Report was submitted to Council.
 This report shall be amended with the date the inspection report was received and results therein upon receipt of the inspection report.
 The inspection report will be attached to this document as Appendix D.